 [Galatians 2:4] 4 But it was because of the false brethren secretly brought in, who had sneaked in to spy out our liberty which we have in Christ Jesus, in order to bring us into bondage.

 You have been totally set free (and I mean totally) in Christ.
-The legalist thinks that’s hyper grace or a licence to sin, but the true gospel defends that too because not only are you free but scripture says God made you a new creation with new desires, and that’s true then thouhh you have freedom to do whatever you want – what you now want to do is live a godly live.
+The legalist thinks that’s hyper-grace or a license to sin, but the true gospel defends that too because not only are you free, but scripture says God made you a new creation with new desires, and if that’s true then though you have the freedom to do whatever you want – what you now want to do is live a godly life.
 Though we all stumble in many ways (James 3:2).
 Check out these three verses that you may never hear preached:

 1 Corinthians 10:23 23 All things are lawful, but not all things are profitable.
 All things are lawful, but not all things edify.